+Looking to convert leads into sales?
 Let’s get this straight.
 Every business needs leads and sales to grow.
 These are the two highest indicators of initial business success and long-term growth.
 Sure, in certain businesses, once you have a solid book of business, you can slow the growth and focus on your existing customers.
 You’d continue to serve them and grow more organically from referrals from there.
 However, many businesses, don’t rely on repeat businesses.
 For these types of businesses, leads and sales remain the biggest indicators of success.
 Period.
-At LeadsForward we work with a lot of home service type of businesses looking for contractor leads which often come back to them as repeat businesses unless it is a higher ticket service like roofing or remodeling.
+At LeadsForward we work with a lot of home service types of businesses looking for contractor leads and converting leads into sales, which often come back to them as repeat businesses unless it is a higher ticket service like roofing or remodeling.

 Unless you are selling some complex product with a long and drawn-out sales process, sales can really just be broken down to this.
 A great customer experience is only possible with superior customer service, from start to finish.
 If this isn’t your current approach to the customer sales process, then take time to revamp your process and determine at which step are you tripping up.
 Let’s break it down.

-LEAD: A lead comes to your business and you respond quickly, answer all the potential customer’s questions and explain why you are the best choice for the service they need.
+LEAD: The first step in converting leads into sales is getting the lead.
+A lead comes to your business and you respond quickly, answer all the potential customer’s questions and explain why you are the best choice for the service they need.
 If you are unable to reach them, then try other mediums and/or follow up more than once.
-Be friendly, welcoming, and give them your full attention while in communication.
+Be friendly, and welcoming, and give them your full attention while in communication.
 A potential customer can tell when you’re not being genuine or truthful.

 ASKING FOR THE SALE: Once everything has been presented to the customer, ASK FOR THE SALE.
 Many people feel strange or unprofessional asking for the sale, but don’t think about it as pushing the customer into the sale.
 If the customer doesn’t ask for the sale, and you don’t ask, then likely you’ll both part ways with the customer saying something like “everything looks good, I’ll just think about it and follow up with you”.
 This will hardly ever end up in an actual sale and so by you asking for the job, even if they say not yet, you will most likely get an actual reason why are not ready to move forward yet.
 With that objection in mind, first, agree with the customer, and then simply ask them why to have them expand on their objection.
 Many times, the reason they give initially is not actually their real reason for not moving forward and so by digging a little deeper, you are providing superior customer service by exposing their real apprehension, giving you an opportunity to prove yourself to them.
 Maybe they can’t pay the estimated price upfront BUT your company offers financing options they’re not aware of.
 You’re there to be the answer to all their problems so be friendly and sell them what they NEED.

-PROVIDING THE SERVICE: Now it’s time to put all that talk into action.
+PROVIDING THE SERVICE: Now that you have accomplished converting leads into sales it’s time to put all that talk into action.
 The sale is complete and it’s time to provide the service.
 Make sure that everything you said is backed up by action and that you provide a great experience for your customers.
 Getting referrals from existing customers and online reviews to attract new customers will only help snowball the success of your business.

 How Do I Know If My Leads Are Good?